 These clusters are ready to be de-stemmed.
 For home use or a small orchard, a simple fork does a great job of separating the berries from the stems!
 We have a machine called TED (The Elderberry Destemmer) made by Terry Durham of River Hills Harvest.

-Their final destination is in your bottle of Elderberry Apple Shots, Elderberry Juice, or Purple Granny Fire Cider.
+Pictured above is our bladder-press style juicer where the berries are pressed into juice.
+The berries' final destination is in your bottle of Elderberry Apple Shots, Elderberry Juice, or Purple Granny Fire Cider.
 And after these berries make their contributions, we clean the seeds and make Elderberry Seed Oil which goes into our fabulous, rich, elderberry soaps.